jeanlauliac/mekano/README.md

     to write a list of files or use macros like `$(wildcard *.foo)`;
   * directories are handled automatically;
   * it detects command line changes;
-  * if can watch files out-of-the-box;
+  * it can watch files out-of-the-box;
   * it also runs concurrently (GNU Make's `-j` option).

 ### Why using this instead of grunt?